 BRENDA JONES, HEAD OF BUSINESS CARE, THREE

-Brenda is head of Three’s business care function consisting of 120 agents based in Three’s Customer Care Centre in the National Technology Park in Limerick.
+Brenda is Head of Business Care in Three Ireland.
+Working with a team of 120 staff, she is primarily based in Three’s Customer Care Centre in the National Technology Park in Limerick.

 TARA DOYLE, PARTNER, MATHESON

-Tara has been named Europe’s Best in Investment Funds in 2017, for the 2nd year running, by Euromoney at the Women in Business Law Awards.
+Tara is a former Chair of the Irish Funds Industry Association and was named Europe’s Best in Investment Funds in 2017 and 2016 by Euromoney at the Women in Business Law Awards.
 She has been highly commended by a number of leading industry directories, including the European Legal 500 and Chambers Global & Europe.
 Ms Doyle advises many of the world’s leading financial institutions, investment banks and asset management companies with operations in Ireland.

-Patricia Monahan has worked for Newstalk 106-108 fm for 15 years, joining shortly after the station launched as a Dublin only service in 2002.
+Patricia Monahan has worked for Newstalk 106-108fm for 16 years, joining shortly after the station launched as a Dublin only service in 2002.
 Initially working as a researcher on Lunchtime with Damien Kiberd she quickly progressed to the role of producer on the Lunchtime News programme.